YSTEMandChess/app.ystemandchess.com/README.md

 &nbsp;

 The final piece of the puzzle is to add the chess client.
 This is in the directory `chessClient`.
 This can be run on any apache server however we currently look at port 80 for such server.
-So, on ubuntu, in order to add such a thing, after navigating into the `chessClient` directory, run the command `sudo cp -r * /var/www/html/`.
+So, on ubuntu, in order to add such a thing, after navigating into the `chessClient` directory, run the command `cp -r * /var/www/html/`.
 You will need to do this every time you make a change to the `chessClient` directory.

 On Windows, it will be a little different.
 First, figure out where Apache was installed on your hard drive.
 It's usually found in `Program Files` folder.
 Once you found it, navigate into the folder and then enter the folder htdocs.
 Copy and paste all the files from chessClient into this folder.
 Afterwards, go into your terminal and run the command `httpd -k install` followed by `httpd -k start`.
 This will install apache as a windows service and then start the application.
 After this, you should be able to go to "http://localhost" and see the chessboard there.
 &nbsp;